stencila/encoda/README.md

 ### Develop

-Clone the repo and install a development environment:
+Clone the repository and install a development environment (again, you need Node.js to do it):

 ```bash
 git clone https://github.com/stencila/convert.git
 cd convert
 npm install
 ```

+### Test

 Run the test suite: